mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] Keep the check explicitly bounded to process liveness; it does not claim that Paper completed startup.

+## Completed in 2.18.1 build 084

+- [x] Successful `_output okay` messages now write to stdout, return status `0`, and allow the caller to continue instead of terminating the wrapper.
+- [x] The fatal `_output oops` path remains unchanged: it writes to stderr and exits with status `1`.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup